-For information about SBE fields to which proposals might be relevant, investigators should consult the SBE research division home pages (Behavioral and Cognitive Sciences - BCS; Social and Economic Sciences - SES).
-For information about EHR fields to which proposals might be relevant, investigators should consult the EHR research division home pages (Graduate Education - DGE; Research on Learning in Formal and Informal Settings - DRL; Undergraduate Education - DUE; and Human Resource Development - HRD)

-Prospective PIs are encouraged to consult the list of previously funded awards (available on the BCC Program web site) to better understand the topics that have been funded and evaluate the innovativeness of their own proposed project.
+For information about SBE fields to which proposals might be relevant, investigators should consult the SBE research organization home pages (SBE Office of Multidisciplinary Activities - SMA; Behavioral and Cognitive Sciences - BCS; Social and Economic Sciences - SES).
+For information about EHR fields to which proposals might be relevant, investigators should consult EHR's main home page.
+Prospective Pls are encouraged to consult the list of previously funded awards (available on the BCC Program web site) to better understand the topics that have been funded and evaluate the innovativeness of their own proposed project.